merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 done < genomes.txt
 ```

-Now we can annotates these genomes with {% include PROGRAM name="anvi-run-hmms" %}, {% include PROGRAM name="anvi-run-ncbi-cogs" %}, {% include PROGRAM name="anvi-run-kegg-kofams" %}:
+Now we can annotate these genomes with {% include PROGRAM name="anvi-run-hmms" %}, {% include PROGRAM name="anvi-run-ncbi-cogs" %}, and {% include PROGRAM name="anvi-run-kegg-kofams" %}:

 ```bash
 # should take ... mins